conde-nast-international/cnid-tech-tests/infra-task/README.md

 - Infrastructure as Code
 - Monitoring
 - Consideration of CI/CD
-- Resilience, particularly to Chaotic Monkeys
+- Resilience
-- Ability to develop applications locally in a consistent environments
+- Ability to develop applications locally in a consistent environment
 - Concise documentation (please include a README)

 ## Option 1

 Create a simple 'Hello World' web application (for example, node.js) and deploy it to a Cloud Infrastructure, such as an AWS account, using appropriate tools and best practices.

+You are expected to demonstrate containerisation, pipelines and a minimal orchestration setup of your choice.
 When deployed, the root url should display 'Hello World'.

 ** Please note:  The application is not the important factor in this, it is the infrastructure we will want to discuss.**